BoschiGiacomo/dumbbellPlot/README.md

 # Acknowledgements
-My gratitude goes to Dr. [Domenico Perrotta](https://github.com/DomenicoPerrottaJRC) and professor [Marco Riani](https://github.com/MarcoRianiUNIPR) not only for giving me the idea to write this function, but also for their suggestions, help and support.
+My gratitude goes to Dr. [Domenico Perrotta](https://github.com/DomenicoPerrottaJRC) and professor [Marco Riani](https://github.com/MarcoRianiUNIPR), and all the [FSDA team](https://github.com/UniprJRC/FSDA) not only for giving me the idea to write this function, but also for their suggestions, help and support.